Polygon Studio will offer $100M to fund gaming NFT projects

 For the Polygon team, it was a natural progression to create a central hub where these projects could obtain technical guidance and community support, as well as collaborate and coalesce to form a larger gaming ecosystem, where cross-chain compatible projects can harness the potential of interoperability and the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

-Monetization stands as the number one problem with prevailing service-based games.
+Monetization stands as the No. 1 problem with prevailing service-based games.
 Conversion rates remain low for standard free-to-play (F2P) monetization, and the typical season pass model doesn’t allow for price discrimination based on usage.
-Moreover, developers often miss out on player-to-player transactions that already occur on black markets (e.g., gold buying, character boost), which also cause poor player experiences (in-game imbalances, loss of accounts/items, and customer support issues).
+Moreover, developers often miss out on player-to-player transactions that already occur on black markets (e.g., gold buying or character boost), which also cause poor player experiences (in-game imbalances, loss of accounts/items, and customer support issues).

 Over 80% of digital game revenue is F2P, but a mere 2.2% of free-to-play gamers actually spend money.
 Regardless, the F2P industry still generates $87 billion annually.
 By capitalizing on this revenue potential, ownable in-game items could grow the market by well over $50 billion per 1% of converted players, Polygon said.